omtp-reference/Linux_for_nonLinux_folks/table_of_contents.md

 ### Table of Contents

 1.0 Package Management
 1.1 Using the Fedora package manager -- DNF

+1.2 Using the Ubuntu package manager -- APT
 1.2 Other Package Tools

 ### Introduction